akshatk-khurana/Weather-App/README.md

 # Weather App

 ## Description
 A command line weather app that allows users to get the weather of a certain city in the current moment.
-It uses the OpenWeatherA
+It uses the [OpenWeatherMap Current Weather API] (https://openweathermap.org/current )

 ## Features
 This is quite a basic app but has the following enabled: